aniketpant/aniketpant.github.com/_posts/2012-11-08-treading-new-territories.md

 6. Working with inuit.css and building a custom front-end starter project
 7. Discuss with myself whether to shift from WP to Jekyll or not

-It’s not that I don’t like my current design but I am just going to throw away the sidebar from my next design.
-I am so so bored with having so much of excessive content on my page where anyone would lose focus if you don’t use colors and typefaces properly.
+It's not that I don't like my current design but I am just going to throw away the sidebar from my next design.
+I am so so bored with having so much of excessive content on my page where anyone would lose focus if you don't use colors and typefaces properly.

  [1]: http://markmyword.in "Mark My Word"
  [2]: http://markmyword.in/speakers "Mark My Word - Speakers"